Uniswap/docs/docs/sdk/v3/guides/advanced/04-price-oracle.md

 uint160 secondsPerLiquidityCumulativeX128 = last.secondsPerLiquidityCumulativeX128 + secondsPerLiquidityX128
 ```

-`last` is the last Observation in this illustrative code snippet.
+`last` is the most recent Observation in this illustrative code snippet.
 Consider taking a look at the [Oracle library](https://github.com/Uniswap/v3-core/blob/main/contracts/libraries/Oracle.sol) to see the actual implementation.

 Let's invert this calculation and find the average active liquidity over our observed time period.